 Suicide Prevention Pathway

 From research, we know that deaths from suicide and repeat hospital presentations for suicide attempts can be reduced when a structured prevention pathway is implemented that combines best clinical practice, leadership commitment, evidence-based treatments as well as ongoing data collection and review.
-The Hertfordshire Suicide Prevention Pathway, developed and co-produced with experts by experience, will provide all of this and more, with a structured approach to care and smooth transitions for service users across our system.
+The Hertfordshire Suicide Prevention Pathway, developed and co-produced with experts by experience, incorporates this along with a structured approach to care and smooth transitions for service users across our system.

 The Suicide Prevention Pathway has the following six components: